-The A12Z Bionic is Apple's third offering in the A12 series of System-on-Chips designed by the company.
-From its origins of being a mobile-centric processor, the A12Z has become important to the future of the company, with it being the first A-series chip to be used as the processor in a Mac.
+The A12Z Bionic is Apple's third offering in the A12 series of system-on-chips designed by the company.
+From its origins of being a mobile-centric processor, the A12Z has become important to the future of the company.
+It was the first A-series chip to be used as the processor in Mac developer kits.

 ● Introduced in 2020